daihocmo/daihocmo-space/learn-vietnamese/docs/guide.md

 ![tones](./Image/tones.png)

-_The tone chart, skip it for now, just learn it quick for the sake of immersion.
-The best way to learn tones is to listen to native speakers, the studying guide for this is just so ambiguous, doesn't represent how it should sound like._
+_The tone chart, skip it for now, just learn it quick for the sake of comsuming comprehensible input.
+The best way to learn tones is to listen to native speakers._

 Both of the above chart are taken from [Omniglot](https://www.omniglot.com/writing/vietnamese.htm).